DamienDoumer/FlutterCryptoCurrencyMonitor/ReadMe.md

 for the bloc + rx pattern, I used pure dart and implemented all from scratch.
 Checkout this tutorial for more insight about the approach I used: https://www.kodeco.com/31973428-getting-started-with-the-bloc-pattern
+To add localization to your fluter app, check this out: https://docs.flutter.dev/ui/accessibility-and-localization/internationalization